Multi-agent Adaptive Mechanism Design: Deferred Proofs

 In the last inequality we used the equation on the sum of geometric sequences.

-Finally, we know that for one agent in one epoch, the scheme ensures that applying union bound across all $N$ agents and $\log T$ periods.
+Finally, we know that for one agent in one epoch, the scheme ensures that applying union bound across all $N$ agents and $m$ periods.
 Hence applying union bound, we know that truthfulness is held with probability $1-\varepsilon$.
 Also, note that the regret in the warm start phase is at most $O(\tau)$ and therefore dominated by the regret from the adaptive phase.
-Thus the total regret is $N$ times the single agent's regret and therefore $O(N\sqrt{T}\log(N(\log T)/\varepsilon)).$
+Thus the total regret is $N$ times the single agent's regret and therefore $O(N\sqrt{T}\log(N m/\varepsilon)).$ With the fact that $m \leq \lceil\log_2T\rceil.$ we have the desired bound.